andrewpillar/site/_posts/programming/introducing-jrnl.md

 Next we create a post with `jrnl post`, giving it the title of the post as the first, and only argument to that command.
 We also set the `-c` flag on the command telling journal that this new post will belong in the given category, if the given category does not exist then jrnl will create it.
 The above example demonstrates how sub-categories can be created through jrnl simply by using a `/` as the delimiter.

-`jrnl post` will drop you in the editor that is specified in the `_meta.yml` file in the `editor` property.
-By default this will be whatever jrnl could find in the `$EDITOR` environment variable.
-Below is what our example post above would look like in the editor.
+`jrnl post` will drop you into the editor you have specified in the `$EDITOR` environment variable.

 ```
 ---